nktnlx/cs_path_codecademy/3_words_stats/README.md

 The script was coded by me during completion of Codecademy Computer Science Career Path: https://www.codecademy.com/learn/paths/computer-science

-symbols_stats.py:
+words_stats.py:
 - reads a txt file provided as an optional argument when running the script
 - asks whether you want to make a case sensitive or case insensitive search
-- parses the file and calculates frequency of each symbol occurances
+- parses the file and calculates frequency of each word occurances
-- prints each symbol ranked based on its occurance in the text from the most frequent to the least frequent
+- prints each word ranked based on its occurance in the text from the most frequent to the least frequent
-- shows the total amount of symbols in the file
+- shows the total amount of words in the file

 Optional arguments: